MetaMask/snaps/diagram.md

 So we're disabling the check if origin matches.
 But then event.source is compared with this.\_targetWindow, which should do the trick.

-- We could look into providing the right origin too
+- We could look into providing the right origin too.

 ### Snap RPC connection with provider

 `subjectType` is being checked before a middleware gets to handle an RPC request.
-The snap is going through the same permission mechanism in the provider as a dApp would.
+The snap is going through the same permission mechanism in the provider as a dapp would.

 PermissionsController is fed the snapId as origin, but the snapId is coming from